bitshares/dev.bitshares.works/source/knowledge-base/bitshares-ui-wallet-account-mode.md

 ***

 ## Frequently asked Questions
-- **Can I switch (change the Wallet Mode or import private keys) my Cloud wallet to a Local wallet?**
+- **Can I switch (by changing the Wallet Mode or importing private keys) my Cloud wallet to a Local wallet?**
-  - No.
+  - No. Your account won't switch, only the *interface* switches.
 - **I have a Cloud wallet.
 Can I have a Local wallet?**
   - Yes.
 But you will have to create new account for the Local wallet.
 - **How can I move my funds from a Cloud wallet to a Local wallet?**